1arry1iu/hack/LLM Opinions/CON-A.md

-Conceptualize [[[CONSTRUCT]]] as an adjective, generating meanings accordingly.
-Output following the protocol below: Based on the adjectives, generate a list of 10 relevant factors rank ordered according to relevance.
-For each factor, follow the format: SpecificFactor[SpecificParameter, SpecificParameter, SpecificParameter, ...]
-(CAPITALIZE THE FIRST LETTER OF EACH WORD; NO SPACE BETWEEN WORDS IN PHRASES) WITHOUT EXPLANATIONS.
+Conceptualize [[[CONSTRUCT]]] as an adjective, generating meanings and accompaying examples accordingly.